Gerry McNamara: Early life and high school career

-High school career

 McNamara attended Bishop Hannan High School (Now Holy Cross High School) under head coach John Bucci.
 In his four seasons at Hannan, the Golden Lancers compiled a record of 109–17.
 McNamara was named the Lackawanna League Division II Player of the Year for four years in a row, was a three-time Associated Press Pennsylvania Small School All-State First Team selection and was the AP's Pennsylvania State Player of the Year in 2001 and 2002.
 McNamara finished as Pennsylvania's seventh all-time leading scorer with 2,917 points.
 He still holds the scoring record at Holy Cross.

 Bishop Hannan advanced to the Pennsylvania Interscholastic Athletic Association Class A championship game after defeating Susquehanna Community High School of Susquehanna, Pennsylvania, in the semi-finals of his freshman year.
 The team also went to the finals his sophomore season and finished the state runner-up in both 1999 and 2000 to Kennedy Christian High School of Hermitage, Pennsylvania.

-After and before, but not during the 1999 and 2000 seasons, Bishop Hannan was named under the AA class of PIAA.
+After and before (but not during) the 1999 and 2000 seasons, Bishop Hannan was named under the AA class of PIAA.
 After McNamara graduated in 2002, the school, and all the neighboring Bishop schools except Bishop Hoban, went back to A for population reasons.
 In 2007, when the school combined with Bishop O'Hara of Dunmore, Pennsylvania, the new school called Holy Cross High School, was put in the AA class.

 In 2001 the Golden Lancers were defeated by eventual PIAA Class AA champion Trinity High School of Camp Hill, Pennsylvania, in the Eastern Final.

 In 2002 Bishop Hannan and Trinity met once again in the Eastern Final.
 McNamara exploded for a career-high 55 points (41 in the first half), putting him in 2nd place for the most points scored in a basketball game in PIAA history, as the Golden Lancers advanced to the Class AA championship game, 83–76.
 Three days later his 32 points led all scorers as Hannan held off Sto-Rox High School and won the Class AA state title, 70–68.

 Following his senior season, McNamara was named the 2002 Pennsylvania Gatorade Player of the Year and a fourth-team Parade Magazine All-American.
 For his high school accomplishments, McNamara was also named the 20th greatest athlete in Scranton-area history by the Scranton Times in 2004.